ArtSocialSpace, laboratory for transcultural art and co-creation

-Arts Education Platform, Staff Exchange
+Arts Education Platform, Staff Exchange and SPOTing project.

 Small Concert hall (audience capacity: less than 300), Outdoor stage, Multifunction Hall, Small Theatre (audience capacity: less than 200), Art Gallery, Conference Room, Meeting Room, Workshop room, Cinema, Arts / Creative / Business / Social Incubator, Community Areas, Multi-purpose Space